raspberrysans/raspberrysans/README.md

 ## - 💬 Ask me about

-- Machine learning app-making and deployment using React, NodeJS
+- Design(UI/UX), Machine learning app-making and deployment.
+- I have so many ideas but not enough time to it all - would love to have collaborators
 - I love making new friends, so feel free to just chat!

 ## - 📫 How to reach me